 Treatments for Gluteus Medius Tendinopathy

 Above we described the problems of conservative care in the treatment.
 Let’s touch on surgery.
-Surgery maybe the right option for some people.
+Surgery may be the right option for some people.
 It is usually not the first treatment people pick.
 There is a reason there is conservative non-surgical care.
-The medical research tells us that “elective,” surgery is just that.
+Medical research tells us that “elective,” surgery is just that.
 You elect to have it, it is usually not considered an essential treatment to fix your problems but it is offered for those people who believe surgery is the only way.

-Here is research from September 2018, The Physician and sportsmedicine, lead by the Michigan State University College of Human Medicine.
+Here is research from September 2018, The Physician and Sports Medicine, (4) led by the Michigan State University College of Human Medicine.
 It discusses what happens when conservative care does not work and why surgery may be an option.

-What this study points out is who are the three candidate types surgery will help and how long the surgical recovery will take:
+What this study points out is who are the three types of candidates who surgery will help and how long the surgical recovery will take:

 Who should consider surgery?

-- People with symptomatic tear of gluteus medius and/or gluteus minimus tendon with persisting pain after nonsurgical treatment.
+- People with an asymptomatic tear of gluteus medius and/or gluteus minimus tendon with persisting pain after nonsurgical treatment.